mpolacek/lists/1001-albums.md

 - [ ] 453.
 The Specials - The Specials
 - [ ] 454.
 Adam and the Ants: Kings of the Wild Frontier
 - [ ] 455.
 Dexy's Midnight Runners - Searching for the Young Soul Rebels
-- [ ] 456.
+- [X] 456.
 AC/DC - Back in Black
 - [ ] 457.
-The Cramps : The Songs the Lord Taught Us
+The Cramps - The Songs the Lord Taught Us
 - [ ] 458.
 Fresh Fruit for Rotting Vegetables (The Dead Kennedys, 1980)
 - [ ] 459.
 Peter Gabriel (Peter Gabriel, 1980)
 - [ ] 460.
 The Soft Boys - Underwater Moonlight